← Portfolio · P-04

 Unity LOD optimization keeps the scene responsive even with 15,000+ foliage objects in play.

-overlays a secondary noise map over the terrain's height map.
-That
+that overlays a secondary noise map over the terrain's height map.

-structure makes it easy to tune terrain scale, forest density,
+That structure makes it easy to tune terrain scale, forest density,

 chunk size, and foliage type without rewriting the generator each